Mij-Do/Mij-Do/README.md

 **`Junior Front End Developer`**

 Hi there! 👋

-I'm Ahmed, a passionate front-end developer with a keen interest in creating clean, user-friendly interfaces and engaging web experiences.
-I specialize in HTML, CSS, JavaScript, and have experience working with frameworks like Bootstrap.
+I'm Ahmed, a dedicated front-end developer with a strong passion for crafting clean, responsive, and user-centric web interfaces.
+My core stack includes HTML, CSS, JavaScript, and modern frameworks like Bootstrap.

-Currently, I'm enhancing my skills in ReactJS and TypeScript, aiming to build scalable and efficient web applications.
-I enjoy solving coding challenges, exploring new technologies, and continuously improving my craft.

-When I'm not coding, you'll find me exploring tech blogs, contributing to my English study group, or diving into Marvel movies!
+Currently, I’m leveling up my skills with ReactJS, TypeScript, and diving deeper into Next.js and Node.js (NPM) to build scalable, high-performance web applications.
+I’m also expanding my knowledge in networking and exploring Linux to strengthen my development workflow and technical versatility.

+I'm passionate about solving real-world problems through code, improving user experiences, and staying up-to-date with the latest web technologies.
+I enjoy tackling coding challenges, contributing to open-source projects, and building polished, production-ready UI solutions.

+Beyond coding, I lead an English study group, explore tech blogs, and enjoy winding down with Marvel movies and Cairokee’s music.
+I'm also actively working on building my personal brand through educational content on platforms like TikTok and GitHub.
 <br>
 <!-- Social icons section -->
 <p align="center">